traceannwhite/Flexbox-Example/flexbox-theknot.md

 ### Bonus: Reordering Elements

 There might be a need one day to rearrange the elements in a different order.
-Flexbox provides the **order** property for just that reason.
+Flexbox provides the **order** property to accomplish just that.

 Let's move **Wedding Vision** element to the end.